How can creams treat herpes?

-- It cannot be used to prevent or suppress herpes recurrences
+- It can't be used to prevent or suppress herpes recurrences

 - You need to remember to wash your hands before and after using the cream

-- It cannot treat herpes infection which is inside your mouth
+- It can't treat herpes infection which is inside your mouth

-Aciclovir cream is one of the most effective creams that can be applied to the skin to treat cold sores and genital herpes caused by the HSV.
+Aciclovir cream is one of the most effective creams that can be applied to the skin to treat cold sores.
 Studies have shown that aciclovir can speed up the healing time and reduce the pain experienced during an outbreak.